sfuhrm/schrumpf/README.md

 Schrumpf is working and operating as expected.
 Work and participation is very anticipated.
 There's only two conditions:
-* My mother needs to still use it.
+* My mother should still be able to use it.
 * Keep the code quality high (or even better, improve it).

 There is some very basic Debian package generation shell scripting voodoo which creates a working Debian package.